-The colleagues, on the basis of this right $(jus)^{14}$ that is accepted by their common consent, can be fined whenever they commit anything against the laws (leges) of the collegium.
-Whence it comes about that one of the colleagues may exercise coercion over individuals, but not over the group itself.
-These fines are paid into the common chest or treasury of the collegium.
+The colleagues, on the basis of this right (jus)14 that is accepted by their common consent, can be fined whenever they commit anything against the laws (leges) of the collegium.
+Whence it comes about that one of

 Mutual benevolence is that affection and love of individuals toward their colleagues because of which they harmoniously will and "nill" on behalf of the common utility.
 This benevolence is nourished, sustained, and conserved by public banquets, entertainments, and love feasts.